 On 27 August 2019, Ofsted published the findings of their inspection of our Children’s Services, carried out in July 2019.
 They graded the service 'inadequate' overall.

 Since then, the service has worked hard to make improvements across all areas and has been supported in this by our Improvement Board, independently chaired by Rory Paterson.

-The Department for Education appointed a Commissioner to identify improvements and oversee our improvement process, as well as review evidence that we have the capacity and capability to make those improvements.
+Immediately after the July 2019 inspection, the Department for Education appointed a Commissioner, Eleanor Brazil, to identify improvements and oversee our improvement process, as well as review evidence that we have the capacity and capability to make those improvements.

 Lead member for Children’s Services